General practitioners care for, diagnose and treat the health problems of people and families in the community.

 You also need to be registered with the Medical Council of New Zealand.

-- Royal New Zealand College of General Practitioners website - information about becoming a general practitioner
+- Royal New Zealand College of General Practitioners website - becoming a general practitioner

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.